Research management

 Community-engaged research (CER), on the other hand, makes space for communities to work in partnership with academic researchers.
 It asks: Are those most affected by the problem at the table?
 Do they play decision-making roles in the direction of studies?
 Published in 2021, the Community Resource Handbook: A Guide to Community-Engaged Research produced by Simon Fraser University’s Community Engaged Research Initiative explores the key considerations, methods and ethical principles of this approach.

-Rather than solely focusing on advancing knowledge in a particular field, CER is centred on community transformation and social change that meets the needs of the community itself.
+Rather than focusing solely on advancing knowledge in a particular field, CER is centred on community transformation and social change that meets the needs of the community itself.

 Why is CER important?

 CER gives a voice to marginalised, exploited or underserved communities.
 Research has long been a source of harm in Indigenous communities, used to justify acts of genocide and land theft.
 In the 1940s, researchers from the Canadian federal government exploited the malnutrition of Indigenous children living in residential schools to test the effects of nutritional supplements on children’s health.
-The experiments continued, despite children in the study dying of malnutrition – and the results eventually showed the supplements did not work
+The experiments continued despite children in the study dying of malnutrition – and the results eventually showed the supplements did not work

 Indigenous-led and community-engaged research projects are showing how these communities can use research to regain control over their knowledge and history.
 These approaches focus on following traditional protocols, honouring their free prior and informed consent and respecting community norms.
 For instance, the research project Húy̓at: Our Voices Our Land used video, photos and stories to present an Indigenous perspective on Húy̓at (Hauyat), one of an immense network of culturally important landscapes in Heiltsuk territory on the Central Coast of British Columbia.